skyphusion-labs / Studio 1.0 open train

 1. Write the storyboard Scenes, shot descriptions, and character beats in the planner.
 Optionally auto-directed by an LLM before render.

 3. Draw keyframes An SDXL keyframe per shot, so you preview the still before you commit to full motion.
+Quality tiers (draft / standard / final) keep spend honest.

 6. Assemble, title, and download Shots gather and mux into one film on a cheap CPU finishing container you host, which also lays an opening title card, appends end credits, and burns in time-synced subtitles.
-Download the MP4; every artifact lands in your own R2 bucket.
+Download the MP4; every artifact lands in your own bucket.

 The Vivijure render pipeline: a storyboard becomes keyframes, which fan into per-shot dialogue (TTS) and the motion backend (own-GPU Wan or a cloud image-to-video model); the clip runs an opt-in finish chain (RIFE interpolate, MuseTalk lip-sync, CUDA Real-ESRGAN upscale, text overlay); then the shots gather, assemble, and mux into the final film.mp4.